Suspect found in South Carolina killings of 2 kids, 3 adults

 Faris said deputies were called to the area around 4:45 p.m. to the home in the Rock Hill area.

 “We are shocked that this type of incident happened here,” Faris said.
+“It doesn’t happen here.
+It’s one of those strange things that a lot of people are going to have a hard time understanding and we just hope that everybody understands that we’re going to do everything we can to try to figure out why this happened here in Rock Hill, South Carolina.”

-The sheriff’s office spent hours searching for the suspect before finding him around 1:30 a.m.
+The sheriff’s office spent hours searching for the suspect before finding him.
+It’s unclear when the suspect was found.

 Rock Hill is a city in northernmost South Carolina about 25 miles (40 kilometers) southwest of Charlotte, North Carolina.